d3/d3-scale/README.md

 ### Scales

-Linear scales are the most common scale, and a good default choice to map a continuous input domain to a continuous output range.
-In a *linear* mapping, each output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
+Linear scales are the most common scale and a good default choice to map a continuous input domain to a continuous output range.
+With a *linear* scale, each output range value *y* can be expressed as a linear function of the input domain value *x*: *y* = *mx* + *b*.
 The input domain is typically a dimension of the data that you want to visualize, such as the height of students in meters in a sample population.
 The output range is typically a dimension of the desired output visualization, such as the height of bars in pixels in a histogram.

 <a name="linear" href="#linear">#</a> <b>linear</b>()